williamm0/Extension/README.md

 ---
 ## NONE KNOWN BUGS & ERRORS

-- Center anchor not working
+- Center anchor not working **FIXED IN PRE-RELEASE**
+- Updater not working...

 If you experience any bugs, reach out to me by email: [jx@jxffx.com](mailto:jx@jxffx.com)